ipspace/netlab/docs/defaults.md

 (defaults-debug)=
 ## Debugging User Default Files

 You can debug the processing of the default files with the `--debug defaults` option of the **[netlab create](netlab/create.md)** command.
-You could use it when creating the lab configuration files.
-You could also debug default settings without creating any output with the `netlab create --output none --debug defaults` command.
+You can also debug default settings without creating any output with the `netlab create --output none --debug defaults` command.

 Use the **[netlab show defaults](netlab-show-defaults)** command to investigate how the system defaults were augmented with the user defaults.
-For example, execute `netlab show defaults gateway` to inspect the settings of the **gateway** module or `netlab show defaults outputs.d2` to inspect the settings of the D2 graphing output module.
+For example, execute `netlab show defaults gateway` to inspect the settings of the **gateway** module or `netlab show defaults outputs.d2` to examine the settings of the D2 graphing output module.

 You can also use the **[netlab inspect defaults...](netlab/inspect.md)** command after you create the lab configuration files (and the snapshot file) with the **netlab create** or **[netlab up](netlab/up.md)** command.
 For example, to inspect the Arista EOS device settings, use **netlab inspect defaults.devices.eos**.

 Finally, if you want to see how the lab topology defaults interact with user- and system defaults *without creating any output files*, use the **netlab create --output yaml:defaults...** command to process the lab topology and print the collected default values.
-For example, execute `netlab create --output yaml:defaults.addressing` to inspect the default address pools your lab topology would use.
+For example, execute `netlab create --output yaml:defaults.addressing` to display the default address pools your lab topology would use.

 ## Advanced Topics